adsarwate/advising-notes/GraduateResearch.md

 #### Common thesis mistakes

-* Check everywhere that you have "chapter" instead of "
+* Check everywhere that you have "chapter" instead of "paper".
+For example, "in this paper we show..." should become "in this chapter we show..."
 * Thesis pages are wider than journal/conference paper columns: you don't need to break equations weirdly to fit (as often).
 This is a danger when you cut-and-paste from the journal/conference paper.